Applying for Financial Aid

 If you need financial assistance to attend Embry-Riddle, there are plenty of funding sources available.
 Whether you seek loans, grants or scholarships, you must follow a specific process to see if you qualify.
 For certain funding options, such as scholarships, you need to check with the organization offering the aid to see what the application process is.

 Refer to the step-by-step process below to apply for aid.

 - PLEASE NOTE: The citizenship status you report on your Free Application for Federal Student Aid (FAFSA) must match with the Social Security Administration (SSA).
-If your citizenship does not match with the Social Security Administration you will be required to update your information with the SSA and/or provide original documentation in person to the Financial Aid Office before Federal Aid can be disbursed.
+If your citizenship does not match with the Social Security Administration, you will be required to update your information with the SSA and/or provide a copy of your original citizenship documentation to the Financial Aid Office before federal aid can be disbursed;

-- Not be in Default on a student loan.
+- you are not in default on a federal student loan,

 To become eligible for financial aid, you must start with the application process.
 Regardless of whether you are a past aid recipient, you need to apply annually for financial aid through completion of a Free Application for Federal Student Aid (FAFSA) on the FAFSA website.
 When completing the FAFSA you will need to enter Embry-Riddle Aeronautical University school code 001479.
 By listing ERAU (Title IV School Code: 001479) as one of your school choices, we will receive your information electronically for processing.
 This application is valid from July 1 until June 30 of the following year.
 For more information on Federal Student Aid, please review The Guide to Federal Student Aid.